Part blog, part investment newsletter and part investor resource, this website is meant to be a wide-ranging exploration of the markets.

 I’ve written a series of tutorials which go into more detail on my stock selection criteria.
 You can find them filed under the Value Investing 101 section of the main menu.

 This page shows a list of my current portfolio holdings.
 I will keep this list updated as I buy new stocks and get rid of old ones.
 I will issue a trading alert on the blog section of this website when I have made a change to my list of holdings.
 I will also issue periodic portfolio reviews in which I cover the latest developments in the market and in the companies I own.
 You can subscribe to get notifications of these blog posts sent directly to your inbox.
-(Click on the subscribe menu item above.)
+(Click on “subscribe” in the header menu.)

 Many of the stocks I own are smaller companies.
 Moving into or out of a position can take days, weeks or, occasionally, even months.
 I will generally wait to issue a notification of any new buys or sells I have made until after I have finished my own trading activities.

 Clicking on the “company information” button at the top of the portfolio list will take you to a page which describes each of my holdings in more depth.